electronicarts/ava-capture/README.md

 #### Prerequisites

 * Install Docker for Windows
-* Build frontend (see the ava-website-frontend project)
+* Build frontend (see the website-frontend project)

 #### Build the Docker image from GIT source